aerisweather/examples/README.md

-# aerisblog
+# Aeris Examples
-Examples from Aeris Blog Post
+Respository of various examples of Aeris Functionality